aerial photography of grass field

 Healdsburg Academy

-Located in a brick structure just off Healdsburg’s main street, Healdsburg Academy opened on April 11, 1882 with two teachers and twenty-six students.
-Just a few months later, the school’s name was changed to Healdsburg College.
+Healdsburg Academy opened on April 11, 1882 with two teachers and twenty-six students.
+Just a few months later, the school’s name was changed to Healdsburg College at the request of the city.
 In 1906 it became Pacific Union College.

 Healdsburg College Students